-The subjects discussed were: "What the Sabbath-school Should Do," "Importance of Faith," "How Offerings May Be Increased," "Daily Study of the Word of God," "Responsibilities of Parents and Teachers," "Duty of Each Member to the School," "What It Means to be a Laborer with God," and "The Down here there is the same rela-Duty and the Work of a Chris-tian."
+The subjects discussed were: "What the Sabbath-school Should Do," "Importance of Faith," "How Offerings May Be Increased," "Daily Study of the Word of God."
+"Responsibilities of Parents and Teachers," "Duty of Each Member to the School," "What It Means to Duty and the Work of a Christian."